Ayzazkhankhan/devops--general/CI-CD-Guide.md

 5️⃣ Restarts the pod
 6️⃣ New version goes live **automatically**

-No SSH, no manual kubectl needed.
+No SSH, no manual kubectl needed.""

 ---